 by Kit P

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 This challenging stage takes you through the heart of the Brecon Beacons National Park.

-With 17.5 miles (28 kilometers) of distance and a hilly terrain to contend with, this hike will really test your fitness and stamina.
+With 17.5 miles (28 km) of distance and a hilly terrain to contend with, this hike will really test your fitness and stamina.

-After a grueling penultimate stage, the Taff Trail concludes with a leisurely saunter along the Monmouthshire and Brecon Canal.
+After a gruelling penultimate stage, the Taff Trail concludes with a leisurely saunter along the Monmouthshire and Brecon Canal.

-With less than eight miles (13 kilometers) of distance and a near flat terrain, you have plenty of time to enjoy your surroundings on this hike.
+With less than 8 miles (13 km) of distance and a near flat terrain, you've plenty of time to enjoy your surroundings on this hike.